Tesla Supercharger Network

 See the new Brand Name field which shows right after the new Bullet Point fields on the item edit screen:

-In this example, since the item was created from initially copying from an existing item, the check off box that says 'This product does not have a brand name' does not display.
+In this example, since the item was created from initially copying from an existing item, the check-off box that says 'This product does not have a brand name' does not display.
+Note: Amazon may have fixed this so 'This product does not have a brand name' now shows when a new item is created by a copy.

 I entered my Store Name or business name into this Brand Name field shown below on the individual item edit screen.
 After doing this, I was able to save the item information without getting any error message.